ethanfuerst/mpg-dashboard/README.md

 *car_mpg_data.csv* - .csv that stores miles, dollars and gallons of each car fill up as well as date

-*mpg_extract.py* - Exports the following three .csvs each time notebook is run (will overwrite)
+*mpg_extract.py* - Exports the following three .csvs each time notebook is run (will overwrite), as well as weather_data.csv

 *clean_m_data.csv* - .csv that stores moped data to visualize